How The Star Wars Novels Have Set The Scene For The Last Jedi

 Chuck Wendig’s “Aftermath” trilogy came to a close with Aftermath: Empire’s End, released in February this year.
 Set in the years immediately after Return of the Jedi, the trilogy charts the fall of the Empire — in accordance with Palpatine’s will.
 We learn that Palpatine had set in motion a chain of events that, should he ever die, would literally destroy the Empire.
 He didn’t see why any successor should gain from his defeat.

 This final book is a vitally important one, offering clues as to the formation of the First Order and the origin of Supreme Leader Snoke.
-It seems Palpatine had sensed some powerful dark side being watching the galaxy from the Unknown Regions, and had exerted great effort to try to chart the Unknown Regions and reach this being.
+It seems Palpatine had sensed some powerful dark side being watching the galaxy from the Unknown Regions and had exerted great effort to try to chart the Unknown Regions and reach this being.

 “The Emperor was convinced that something waited for him out there — some origin of the Force, some dark presence formed of malevolent substance.
 He said he could feel the waves of it radiating out now that the way was clear.
 The Emperor called it a signal — conveniently one that only he could hear.
 Even his greatest enforcer, Vader, seemed oblivious to it, and Vader also claimed mastery over the dark Force, did he not?
 Rax believed Palpatine had gone mad.”